chrisvm/doc.js/docs/configuration.md

 `docjs.yml` or `docjs.json`.
 This file is required and its absence will cause an error.

-*Note: Implementation for `.json` config file support is not finished*

 ## Options

 `input_dir` | `array(string)` | `string`